intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

-Business and societal policy questions were in scope only insofar as they inform the workshop participants about the context we are in, but what those policies should be is not for the workshop to decide or even extensively discuss.
-The scope excludds also how the technical community works and meets, such as the question of in-person or hybrid meetings.
+Business and societal policy questions were in scope only insofar as they inform the workshop participants about the context we are in, but what those policies should be was not for the workshop to decide or even extensively discuss.
+The scope excluded also how the technical community works and meets, such as the question of in-person or hybrid meetings.
+(Although it should be noted that the workshop itself was run without physical meetings.)

 ## Practical Arrangements

 The IAB discussed a potential workshop in this area during its May 2022 retreat.
 A call for position papers went out in August 2022.
-Position papers were to be submitted by end of October (a deadline which was later extended by one week).
+Position papers were to be submitted by end of October, a deadline which was later extended by one week.

 The meeting itself was organized as an on-line meeting, complemented by email discussions and the position papers submitted by the